Wildlife, History, and Spring Along the Lower Don

 Near Cottonwood Flats, evidence of ongoing restoration and flood protection work was visible along the river.
 Cranes and construction materials stood in contrast to the surrounding greenery, highlighting the balance between protecting natural spaces and managing the challenges of an urban watershed.

-Along the trail, reminders of the Don Valley's industrial past can still be found in unexpected places.
-A Heritage Toronto plaque marks the site of the former Middle Mill, one of several paper-making operations that once relied on the Don River for power.
-Nearby, remnants of old rail tracks remain embedded in the trail surface, subtle traces of the transportation and manufacturing networks that helped shape this landscape for generations.
+The railway bridge is not the only reminder of the Don Valley's industrial past.
+Further along the trail, a Heritage Toronto plaque marks the site of the former Middle Mill, one of several paper-making operations that once relied on the Don River for power.
+Nearby, sections of old rail track remain embedded in the trail surface, easy to overlook but still visible to those paying attention.
+Together, these traces of the valley's industrial and transportation history offer a glimpse into a time when the Don was as much a working landscape as it was a natural one.

 Near the Don River fish ladder, a Black-crowned Night Heron stood quietly above the water, watching for its next meal.
 The fish ladder was built to help migratory fish move upstream around a former industrial barrier, but it has also become an important habitat for wildlife.
 Birds, fish, and other species now make use of a space that was created to reconnect the river.